 SEM and ESEM Image Acquisition

-Through the Wilder Lab, we routinely conduct investigative analysis of artifacts using computed tomography (CT scans), magnetic resonance imaging (MRI), x-rays, scanning electron microscopy and environmental microscopy.
+Through the AAL, we routinely conduct investigative analysis of artifacts using computed tomography (CT scans), magnetic resonance imaging (MRI), x-rays, scanning electron microscopy and environmental microscopy.
 In many cases, it is possible to conduct EDMS (chemical analysis) of artifacts.